deryayigit/ceng-foundations/engineering-math/README.md

 ## Acknowledgments

-I would like to thank Prof. Dr. Murat Ekinci for fostering engineering awareness through his lectures, assignments, and inquiry-driven approach.
+I would like to thank Prof. Dr. Murat Ekinci for building a strong engineering mindset through his lectures and assignments, and for his insistence on analytical thinking.